ajleeson/research_blog/_posts/2024-06-28-masters-analyses-plans.md

     - average hypoxia season bottom DO vs. average tidal current
     - average hypoxia season bottom DO vs. residence time (if time permitting; need TEF)
     - average hypoxia season bottom DO vs. WWTP loading into inlet (still brainstorming...)
+    - average hypoxia season bottom DO vs. average depth-integrated phytoplankton
+    - average hypoxia season bottom DO vs. average depth-integrated detritus
 - Parameter space scatter plot with 21 points
     - Mixing number vs. gradient Richardson number, colored by average bottom DO
 - Comparison to obervations
     - Property-property plots using 6 years of data throughout Puget Sound
+    - Report RMSE and bias
     - Compare time series at a few select inlets (e.g. near Lynch Cove)
 - Extra math
     - Calculate max depth to which detritus can sink in LiveOcean, using sinking rate and respiration rate

-In the following sections, I describe my plans to address these questions in more detail.
+In the following sections, I describe my plans to address these questions and make these figures in more detail.

 One of the end goals of this Master's data exploration is to identify key characteristics that appear to correlate with hypoxia.
 After my defense, I plan to conduct more detailed hypothesis testing to explore why these key characteristics might be driving hypoxia.